VolouzProject/Portfolio2Leo1/README.md

 We can now reach our server container's port 8080 through our raspberry host's 80 port.

-And we have executed the socat command: socat -v -v tcp-listen:8080,fork,reuseaddr exec:"sh /bin/rng.sh" In the sendNumber container to send random numbers to the server webpage in the server container through 8080 port.
+And we have executed the socat command:<br/>
+socat -v -v tcp-listen:8080,fork,reuseaddr exec:"sh /bin/rng.sh"<br/>
+In the sendNumber container to send random numbers to the server webpage in the server container through 8080 port.
 With the public raspberry's IP we can reach the webpage with random numbers displayed.